 The District was established on April 14, 2003, pursuant to the Uniform Community Development District Act of 1980, Chapter 190, Florida Statutes, as amended (the "Act"), by Ordinance #03-10 of the Board of County Commissioners of Lee County, as a Community Development District.
 The District was established for the purposes of financing and managing the acquisition, construction, maintenance and operation of the infrastructure necessary for community development within its jurisdiction.
 The District is authorized to issue bonds for the purpose, among others, of financing, funding, planning, establishing, acquiring, constructing district roads, landscaping, and other basic infrastructure projects within or outside the boundaries of the Habitat Community Development District.
-The District is governed by a five member Board of Supervisors who are elected to four year terms.
+The District is governed by a five member Board of Supervisors who are elected at large by qualified electors of the District.
 The District operates within the criteria established by Chapter 190.